cysouw/diathesis/text/c02_case.md

 ### [ – | A ] Weather verbs with accusative {#sec:case-accusative-addition-without-nominative}

-A few of the verbs that allow for the nominative to be absent (see [@sec:case-nominative-addition]) can have an accusative object without a nominative, although this possibility seems to be strongly limited to weather phenomena [@Next a,b] and is often used metaphorically [@NNext].
+A few of the verbs that allow for the nominative to be absent (see [@sec:case-nominative-addition]) can have an accusative object without a nominative, although this possibility seems to be strongly limited to weather phenomena [@next a,b] and is often used metaphorically [@nnext].

 :::ex
 a.
 Im Jahre 1932 hagelte es einen Schauer neuer Gesetze.